Copilot Integration: Automating Ecommerce Data Analysis Workflows

 Ecommerce Data Analysis Use Cases

 The most impactful use cases for Copilot with ecommerce data include competitive price analysis (comparing your prices against scraped competitor data), trend visualization (creating charts from time-series pricing data), anomaly detection (identifying unusual price changes or inventory shifts), and report generation (creating weekly competitive intelligence summaries).
+If you are building a systematic price monitoring workflow, Copilot can serve as the analysis layer on top of your data collection pipeline.

 Copilot excels at ad-hoc analysis — the one-off questions that arise in pricing meetings, strategy sessions, or when investigating specific competitive moves.
 Rather than waiting for an analyst to build a custom report, anyone on the team can query the data directly.